a-gavin/a-gavin.github.io/content/blog/rename-network-iface.md

 ### 2\.
 Create the udev Rule

-Similar to my post on [configuring USB serial ports details](@/blog/usb-serial.md#3-create-the-udev-rule) details, we'll now create a udev rule to rename the device.
+Similar to my post on [configuring USB serial ports details](@/blog/usb-serial.md#3-create-the-udev-rule) details, we'll create a udev rule to rename the device.

 #### udev Background

-The tl;dr of udev rules for the unfamiliar is that `udev` is a daemon program that runs on many Linux distributions to manage and configure devices.
+To be brief, `udev` is a daemon program that runs on many Linux distributions to manage and configure devices.

-When configuring a device, be it a network interface or otherwise, `udev` iterates through the rules available on the system pattern matching.
-Should the rule match, `udev` will perform an action.
-These actions vary from renaming the network interface to running a custom script.
+When configuring a device, be it a network interface or otherwise, `udev` iterates through the rules available on the system pattern matching as it goes.
+Should the rule match, `udev` will perform the action defined in the matched rule.
 Distributions generally come with a number of pre-configured rules ready to use on first boot.
 It's generally a good idea to not touch these, though.

-On my Ubuntu and Fedora machines, these are available in `/usr/lib/udev/rules.d/` and `/usr/local/lib/udev/rules.d/`.
+With that said, **the name of the udev rule file matters**.
+Udev processes rules in lexically sorted order.
+As all installed rules on the system (including the ones provided by your distribution) are sorted and processed together, it's essential to name the udev rule file with this in mind.
+Doing so ensures that the new rule does not conflict with other system rules.

 #### Configuring the udev Rule

-With your MAC addresses and desired network interface names handy, create a rule in `/etc/udev/rules.d` of the format `XX-name.rule`, where `XX` is some positive number.
-Note that the higher the number here, the lower the priority of the rule when `udev` attempts to pattern match.
+With your MAC addresses and desired network interface names handy, create a rule in `/etc/udev/rules.d` of the format `XX-name.rules`, where `XX` is some positive number.
+Note that the higher the number here, the later udev processes this rule.

-On my systems, I use `70`, as this comes before most of the pre-configured `udev` network interface configuration rules (ensuring the name I configure isn't ignored and doesn't potentially cause issues later).
+On my systems, I use `70`, as this comes before most of the pre-configured `udev` network interface configuration rules.

 For example, here is a rule I have on a multi-Ethernet port system I use as my home router.
 It relabels the Ethernet ports from the strange, hardware-based naming scheme (e.g. formats `enpXs0` and `enoX` in a non-intuitive ordering) to names that reflect how they're used.
 Note that each line is a separate rule.